 I visited a few markets (okay, only four in total), but I’ll save you the hassle.
 Colaba Market has all the souvenirs, trinkets, ethnic and Indian clothes your heart could possibly desire, and the market is on a street parallel to Western branded outlet stores like Nike and Adidas.
 I’m pretty sure you’ll get a whatever it is you’re looking for, and a whole lot more.
 There’s even McDonald’s amongst the mayhem, but a better culinary option is Leopold Cafe, also situated within the market, often crowded and with its fair share of foreigners.
-The cafe offers Indian, Chinese and Western food and it’s 300% recommended.
+The cafe offers Indian, Chinese and Western food and is 300% recommended.

 P.S.
 Don’t forget to bargain… and the market gets really chaotic in the evenings.
 You’re better off visiting early afternoon, or even late morning to avoid swimming through crowds.

 Marvel at Chhatrapati Shivaji Terminus train station.